Women picking tea working in field Coonoor, Tamil Nadu

 Originally inhabited by indigenous tribes of the Nilgiris, it was first mentioned as a European settlement in 1834.
 When it came under British influence in the 19th century, tea plantations were established, and later (in 1908), the Nilgiri Mountain Railway was constructed, boosting the town’s popularity.
 Alongside its neighbour Ooty, Coonoor became a popular holiday destination for the British escaping the coast’s heat.

-But hey, I’m no historian so I’ll point you in the right direction of a website that gives much more of a detailed history than I ever could.
+But hey, I’m no historian, so I’ll point you in the right direction of a website that gives much more detailed history than I ever could.

 Getting around Coonoor

-If you arrive to Coonoor by bus, you’ll likely be dropped off at the Coonoor bus stand downtown.
+If you arrive in Coonoor by bus, you’ll likely be dropped off at the Coonoor bus stand downtown.
 From here, it’s simple to catch a tuk-tuk to your accommodation.
-As a base price, pay no more than 100-120 rupees for a tuk-tuk ride.
+Pay no more than 100-120 rupees for a tuk-tuk ride as a base price.

 The town is split into:

-◊ Lower Coonoor: this is where the bus stands are, and it’s a lot more noisy and chaotic.
+• Lower Coonoor: this is where the bus stands are, and it’s a lot noisier and chaotic.

-◊ Upper Coonoor: the area the locals call “Bedford”.
-It has its own high street of shops and tends to be where most accommodation and best restaurants are.
+• Upper Coonoor: the area the locals call “Bedford”.
+It has its own high street of shops and tends to be where most accommodation and the best restaurants are.
 I spent most of my time here.

 Where to Stay in Coonoor?

-Set up in 2019 by a couple and run mostly by volunteers who bring so much fresh energy to the place, the Birdhouse Hostel Coonoor really feels like a home away from home.
+Set up in 2019 by a couple and run mostly by volunteers who bring so much fresh energy, the Birdhouse Hostel Coonoor feels like a home away from home.
 While they have mostly dorms (950 INR per night), if you’re looking for something more private, one private room is available (2700 INR per night).

 Aside from the Birdhouse Hostel, a friend who stayed in Coonoor recommended Camellia Heights, which is also located in Upper Coonoor (where you’ll want to be).